 Bracketologists fall into at least three different categories.
 Maybe you recognize yourself?

-1. The BracketeerThe Bracketeer has been waiting for March Madness since approximately a second and a half after the end of last year's March Madness.
-They storm into the three-week flurry armed with a deep knowledge of stat lines, probabilities, likelihoods and matchups.
+1. The BracketeerThe Bracketeer has been waiting for March since approximately a second and a half after the end of last year's tournament.
+They storm into the three-week flurry armed with a deep knowledge of stat lines, probabilities, likelihoods and match-ups.
 They hold endless conversations about about buzzer beaters and Cinderella teams, and they talk in hushed voices about the likelihood of their bracket getting busted.
 They listen to the experts.
 They follow internet rankings.
-They make rational choices when picking their brackets—but that's where the calm consideration stops, and the passion takes over.
-A Bracketeer is in it to win it—and a Bracketeer knows that if there is any goodness in the world, the careful deliberation and thought that went into their choices should mean an easy victory over all other comers, every single time.
+They make rational choices when picking their brackets but that's where the calm consideration stops, and the passion takes over.
+A Bracketeer is in it to win it and a Bracketeer knows that if there is any goodness in the world, the careful deliberation and thought that went into their choices should mean an easy victory over all other comers, every single time.

 3. The Colorologist